-The following table presents summary consolidated financial and other data of GasLog for each of the five years in the five-year period ended December 31, 2016.
-The summary consolidated financial data of GasLog as of December 31, 2015 and 2016, and for each of the years in the three-year period ended December 31, 2016, is derived from our audited consolidated financial statements included in "Item 18.
+The following table presents summary consolidated financial and other data of GasLog for each of the five years in the five-year period ended December 31, 2017.
+The summary consolidated financial data of GasLog as of December 31, 2016 and 2017, and for each of the years in the three-year period ended December 31, 2017, is derived from our audited consolidated financial statements included in "Item 18.
 Financial Statements".
-The selected consolidated financial data as of December 31, 2012, 2013 and 2014, and for the years ended December 31, 2012 and 2013, is derived from our audited consolidated financial statements which are not included in this annual report.
-Our consolidated financial statements are prepared and presented in accordance with International Financial Reporting Standards, or "IFRS", as issued by the International Accounting Standards Board, or the "IASB".
+The selected consolidated financial data as of December 31, 2013, 2014 and 2015, and for the years ended December 31, 2013 and 2014, is derived from our audited consolidated financial statements are prepared and presented in accordance with IFRS, as issued by the IASB.